brigadecore/brigade/docs/content/intro/quickstart.md

 ### Log into Brigade

+> ⚠️ In this section, we'll be logging in as the root user.
+This option should typically be disabled in a production-grade Brigade deployment.
+Read more about user authentication [here](/topics/administrators/authentication/).

 To authenticate to Brigade as the root user, you first need to acquire the auto-generated root user password: